atlasphp/Atlas.Orm/docs/domain.md

 }
 ```

-This interface allows us to typehint the application against these domain-specific
+(This interface allows us to typehint the application against these domain-
-methods, rather than using the persistence record properties.
+specific Entity methods, rather than using the persistence Record properties.)

 Further, we will presume a naive domain repository implementation that returns
-Thread objects.
+Thread Entities.
 It might look something like this:

 ```php
 <?php